vippsas/vipps-developers/vipps-getting-started.md

 1. Click the "eye" icon in the top right corner.
 2. In the dropdown window, click `Edit` in the top right corner.
 3. Fill in the `Current Value` for the following fields to get started.
-   - `ocp-apim-subscription-key-access-token`
+   - `Ocp-Apim-Subscription-Key-Access-Token`
    - `client_id`
    - `client_secret`

 #### Obtaining an Access Token with Postman

 Make a `Get Access Token` call by selecting the `Get Access Token` call, and click send.
-The test script in the Postman request will then add the Access Token from the response to the `authorization` environment variable.
+The test script in the Postman request will then add the Access Token from the response to the `Authorization` environment variable.

 # Step 4